 Many of our routine foods are dangerous for our pets.
 Most significant is the substance xylitol that is a low calorie sweetener.
 This additive causes a significant release of insulin in pets and can cause a life threatening low blood sugar and liver failure.
 Xylitol is in many products including candy, gum, baked goods, toothpaste and mouthwash.
 If your pet has ingested xylitol be sure to contact your veterinarian or an emergency clinic particularly if your pet is lethargic or vomiting.
 Other foods to avoid for your pet include chocolate, caffeine, avocado, raisins and grapes, macadamia nuts, onion, garlic and chives.
 Signs vary based on how much your pet ingests.
 The ASPCA web site is a great resource of the clinical signs you might see with these foods if ingested.

 Ingestion of concerning substances is an emergency in many cases.
-If your pet has just ingested a substance of concern, check with your veterinarian, an emergency clinic or poison control before encouraging your pet to vomit.
+If your pet has just ingested a substance of concern, check with your veterinarian, emergency clinic or poison control before encouraging your pet to vomit.
 Some substances are caustic and can damage the esophagus if pets vomit them.
 Once the substance is determined, inducing vomiting and administering an adsorbing agent may often be very helpful.
-Substances like antifreeze, rat poison, snail bait, marijuana, chocolate and prescription drugs should be removed from the stomach by your veterinarian or veterinary clinic and an agent like charcoal given to help decrease absorption of the active ingredient and the severity of damage in these pets.
-When in doubt call your veterinarian or poison control – see ASPCA link.
+Substances like antifreeze, rat poison, snail bait, marijuana, chocolate and prescription drugs should be removed from the stomach by your veterinarian and an agent like charcoal given to help decrease absorption of the active ingredient and the severity of damage.